 -

-C. Thomas Philbrick of University of Connecticut for a proposal titled "Systematic studies in Callitriche (Callitrichaceae) in North America"
+C. Thomas Philbrick of University of Connecticut - "Systematic studies in Callitriche (Callitrichaceae) in North America"

 - 1987